dxw/playbook/playbook.md

 > "The delivery manager sets the team up for successful delivery.
 They remove obstacles, or blockers to progress, constantly helping the team become more self organising.
 They enable the work a team does rather than impose how it’s done."
 > --<cite>[Government Digital Service](https://www.gov.uk/service-manual/the-team/delivery-manager.html)</cite>

-At dxw, delivery managers ensure that sprints go smoothly and that the team remain productive.
+At dxw, delivery leads ensure that sprints go smoothly and that the team remain productive.
 They are generally the client's first and main point of contact, and are responsible for ensuring that we deliver good work.

-Throughout a sprint, delivery managers ensure that agreed process is followed, organising and facilitating discussions as required.
+Throughout a sprint, delivery leads ensure that agreed process is followed, organising and facilitating discussions as required.
 They run sprint planning and retrospective sessions.
 They run daily standups with the dxw and client teams to keep everyone informed and to discuss and resolve any blockers.

 Outside of these session and standups, they maintain regular communication with the client and the delivery team to respond quickly to challenges as they arise.
-If priorities change during a sprint, the delivery manager works with the client to understand and plan for the impact of the change.
+If priorities change during a sprint, the delivery lead works with the client to understand and plan for the impact of the change.

 ## Professions